replicatedhq/replicated-field-labs/instruqt/airgap-embedded/02-prepare-your-jumpbox/assignment.md

 Note: Ensure the token has "Write" access or you'll be unable create new releases.

-Once you have the values, set them in your environment.
+Once you have the values, go back to the "Shell" tab and set them in your environment.

 ```
 export REPLICATED_APP=...